ISabariRajan/IncubyteAssesment/README.md

 # Installation, Usage and Test Suite

 This repository contains an implementation of a string calculator, along with a test suite that checks its functionality.
-The calculator is designed to handle addition operations on numbers separated by commas.
+The calculator is designed to handle addition operations on numbers separated by commas or new lines, while ignoring negative numbers.
+A custom exception `NegativeNumberException` has been defined for handling cases when negative numbers are encountered during the calculation.

 ## Installation